-This is how you do a #TAFEverydayCake!
 Light, moist, and melt-in-the-mouth, this vegan coconut tea cake has a deliciously delicate crumb that douses you in nutty flavors!
+The best simple vegan coconut cake recipe to pair with coffee or tea.

 Life is quite simple for me.
 I just know that coconut brings a wonderfully authentic taste to sweet goodies, so I use it copiously.
-I’ve created scones with its flour.
-I’ve baked muffins with its powder.
-And I’ve whipped up burfis, ladoos and pedas with the desiccated version.
+And Iโve whipped up burfis, ladoos and pedas with the desiccated version.

-The only delicacy I haven’t used it in is a cake.
-With winters about to say adios (or I dearly hope so), I wanted to make the most of my tea-time, which led to the idea of a coconut tea cake.
+The only delicacy I havenโt used it in is a cake.
+With winter about to say adios (or I dearly hope so), I wanted to make the most of my tea time, which led to the idea of a coconut tea cake.ย

-This gloriously golden vegan cake topped with a lovely mildly sweet glaze and toasted shredded coconut has precisely the right amount of moisture and all of the coconutty goodness you’ll ever want.
+This gloriously golden vegan cake topped with a lovely mildly sweet glaze and toasted shredded coconut has precisely the right amount of moisture and all of the coconutty goodness youโll ever want.
 Trust me.
+It's the perfect vegan coconut cake!

 How to Bake the Vegan Coconut Tea Cake?

-In a separate bowl, add almond milk, vinegar, coconut oil (to give the cake an extra coconut-ty punch) and extract of vanilla (oh, the aroma).
+In a separate bowl, add almond milk, vinegar, coconut oil (to give the cake an extra coconut-ty punch), and extract of vanilla (oh, the aroma).
 By the way, the creamy and healthy almond milk is entirely homemade.
 Intrigued, right?
-Here’s the recipe for it.
+Hereโs the recipe for homemade almond milk.

 Some Notes to Keep in Mind While Baking Tea Cake